ReneTC/MissionToFission/readme.md

 - Tween animations (such as color changes and deletions)
 - fix end screen pop up
 - fix contribute link credits. and chance to about instead
-- Neutrons are sometimes double counted
+- Neutrons are sometimes double counted removed
 - add Xenoon Gui
+- add dialouge manager cretids

 <!---
 ## Higgsino notes.
 Ideas for game: